 Prerequisite: A grade of D or better in SPAN 1411 or consent of instructor after departmental placement exam.
-(Offered only in spring semester)

 Continued development of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.